 Susan Tontarski, Website

 Susan Tontarski lives on the north shore of Chaumont Bay with her husband David whom she met in Watertown HS (1974).
 They settled here in 2019 after Susan retired from Rochester Institute of Technology where she worked as an event and web specialist for 17 years.
 They have one son, Clayton who lives in Jacksonville, Florida with his wife Laura and works for Boeing.
 Susan is active in the community.
-She is on the board of the Lyme Free Library, the Lyme Performing Arts Council as well as the Lyme Community Foundation.
+She is on the board of the Lyme Free Library, the OBI Land Trust as well as the Lyme Community Foundation.
 She is a member of the Lyme Garden Club.
 Susan is an avid tennis player and enjoys hiking with friends and playing Bridge.

 Lance and his family moved to Point Salubrious in Chaumont in August 2019.
 His wife Jennifer Delaney-Bombard’s family (Boulton) were longtime residents of Chaumont.
 She spent many summers on the shores swimming and sailing in front of her grandparent's cottage.